Kong/docs.konghq.com/src/deck/guides/manage-with-docker.md

 In this example, `kong.yaml` is in `$(pwd)/kong.yaml`.

 ## View help manual pages
-Run a command similar to the following to view available commands:
+Run this command to view all available commands:

 ```bash
 docker run kong/deck --help